BobrovPavel/stepik_page_object/README.md

 ### Stepik course
-Hello everyine who reads this text and have a nice day!
+Hello everyone who reads this text and have a nice day!